 - Home teaching schedule

 - Agreed upon evaluation methods

 - Academic credentials or other qualifications of the parent(s) and/or guardian(s) who will be instructing student

 If it is determined the program is equal to public schooling in its thoroughness and efficiency, approval will be granted.
 In addition to the above approval, a written evaluation must be submitted to the Director of Student Services at the end of the school year, indicating the progress student obtained in each subject area.

-To request a Home Education Plan Approval Form, please contact the Director of Student Services:
+To submit a Home Education Plan for approval, please contact the Director of Student Services:

 40 Kingsbury Street